 Licensed therapists are available as deemed necessary to hospice patients to provide physical therapy, occupational therapy, speech therapy and dietary consultations for the patient’s comfort, and to assist in enabling patients to live to the fullest of their abilities.

 The hospice chaplains are available to provide spiritual care to patients and families who want it, regardless of their faith.
 They remain respectful of the religious beliefs of the patient and family.
-If the patient or family requests, the chaplain will contact the clergy of their choice to provide them with information regarding the patient’s and family’s spiritual needs.
+At a patient's or family members' request, the chaplain will contact the clergy of their choice to provide them with spiritual resources.